SSL Connection Error on Safari

 3. Turn Off the Browser Extensions

-Like all other prominent browsers, Safar allows you to use many extensions as well.
+Like all other prominent browsers, Safari allows you to use many extensions as well.
 You might have some of them enabled on the browser while facing the SSL connection error.
 In that case, you must consider disabling as many of them as possible for a solution.
 Go to the Settings section on your iPhone to turn off your Safari browser extensions.

 4. Fix the Date and Time